Xenia Ghali: Career

 Ghali presented an award to Hardwell at the 2015 Winter Music Conference IDMAs in Miami, Florida.
-In 2016, Ghali released "Under These Lights" through her label Funky Sheep Records.
+In 2016, Ghali released "Under These Lights" with Ethan Thompson through her label Funky Sheep Records.
 On 18 June 2016, the single reached number 1 on the US Billboard Dance Club Songs chart.
 The chart position resulted in an interview with Billboard, as well as interviews with The Huffington Post and AOL.

 Ghali also performed "Under These Lights" on Greece's X Factor and is a brand ambassador for G-Star Raw, Adidas and Eastpak in Greece.
 Ghali's single, "Places", was released at the end of 2016 and features vocals from singer-songwriter and actress Raquel Castro.
 The song also has a music video starring Teen Wolf star Ryan Kelley.
 "Places" earned Ghali her second number 1 Billboard Dance Club Song Chart position.

 On January 26, 2018 Ghali released her single "Stick Around" with EDX's label Sirup Music.
 Regarding the story behind the release on Syrup Music, the female artist revealed the following: "EDX was actually one of the DJs who received the song.
 I found out he played it at one of his shows in San Francisco and I reached out to thank him for the support.
 Then to my surprise he told me that he was interested in releasing it under Sirup Music (his label) and of course I agreed!"

 On September 27, 2019, Xenia Ghali's beat from "Black Betty's Worldwide" was used as a sample in "Get Ready" by Pitbull featuring Blake Shelton.
 The song released as a single on January 30, 2020, and the music video premiered on Pitbull's YouTube channel on February 10, 2020.
 Ghali received producer credit for her contribution of the instrumental to the song.

-Ghali has DJed at a few of the world's most notable clubs including the Ministry of Sound, Cavo Paradiso, Cielo and Nikki Beach and has played alongside DJs including Steve Aoki, Erick Morillo, Martin Solveig, Don Diablo, DubVision, Cedric Gervais and Jay Hardway.
+Ghali has DJed at clubs including the Ministry of Sound, Cavo Paradiso, Cielo and Nikki Beach and has played alongside DJs including Steve Aoki, Erick Morillo, Martin Solveig, Don Diablo, DubVision, Cedric Gervais and Jay Hardway.
 She has also headlined festivals including the Colour Day Festival, Lindos Summer Paradise and Angel's Cafe Summer Paradise.